-That's the assessment of former Horsham resident Charlotte White, who now lives in Brunswick West, recently identified as a hotspot for coronavirus.
+That's the assessment of former Horsham resident Charlotte White, who now lives in Brunswick West, in inner Melbourne, Victoria, recently identified as a hotspot for coronavirus.

 The postcode she lives in - 3055 - is one of ten which will return to stage three lockdown from midnight on Wednesday until July 29, as the state government seeks to control localised outbreaks of coronavirus.

 The 21-year-old, who is studying a criminal justice degree from home, has lived in Melbourne since 2018.
 She moved to a place in Brunswick West with friend Brittany Nitschke, also of Horsham, just before the federal government shut down many facilities in March.

 She said she noticed a sense of fear among the people she saw day to day.